 Frequently Asked Questions

 Please note, acceptance to the music department as a major or minor does not guarantee admission to the general university.
-Decisions related to general admissions are completed independently by the University and contingent on the completion of a WWU Application.
+Decisions related to general admissions are completed independently by the university and contingent on the completion of a WWU admissions application.